 This is a collection of misc. questions and answers.
-They are a bit random, but still have a place here.
+Some don't have a specific category, so they have a place here.

 (Medford, Oregon, USA)